DiegoDG-01/Andromeda-Whatsapp-BOT/DOC/Development/Create.md

 - `Communicate` - Allows you to write and send messages using the whatsapp chat.
 - `InterfaceController:` - It allows to obtain the browser instance to be able to interact with the browser interface and use it outside of whatsapp.
 - `Schedule:` - Allows you to schedule tasks to run at specific times.

+"Dependencies" is a dictionary that contains the external modules needed for the module to function correctly.
+In this case, the module `Whisper` is required in its version `0.2.0`.

+Depending on the external modules required, they should be added to the dictionary.

 #### 📌 set_commands
 The following functions must exist in the module depending on the requirements that are defined in the `requirements` function: